killbill/slate/source/includes/_payment.md

 ```
 **Request Body**

-A PaymentTransaction object containing, at least, the `paymentId`
+A PaymentTransaction object containing, at least, the `paymentId`, though it is not required for CURL requests and can be empty in Python, JS etc.

 **Query Parameters**